PIRANY1/BatchGitUpdater/README.md

 # BatchGitUpdater
-Keep any Script up to date.
+Keep any script up to date.
-If you start your script it checks if there are newer Versions in a Github Repo and if so it downloads the Update.
-You can implement this very easy in your script.
-Windows OS is requiered
+If you start your script, it checks if there are newer versions in a GitHub repository, and if so, it downloads the update.
+You can implement this very easily in your script.
+Windows OS is required.

-# How to Use
+## How to Use
-If you dont have a Batch File in your Script/Program That executes at the Begining go [here](##1) If you already have a Batch File in your Script/Program go [here](##2)
+If you don't have a batch file in your script/program that executes at the beginning, go [here](##1).
+If you already have a batch file in your script/program, go [here](##2).

 ## 1
-The start.bat File has to be in the Same Folder as your Script/Program Paste the start.bat File in your Script Folder
-Then change the 3 Texts in the 6,7,8 Line and The 3 Last lines.
-Then its ready.
+The 'start.bat' file has to be in the same folder as your script or program.
+Paste the 'start.bat' file into your script folder, then change the text in lines 6, 7, 8, and the last 3 lines.
+After that, it's ready.

 ## 2
-The start.bat File has to be in the Same Folder as your Script/Program Implement this in your Script.
-You only need to Modify the gitver,owner and repo Variable and the content at the Bottom.
-Then it works.
+The 'start.bat' file has to be in the same folder as your script or program.
+Implement this in your script.
+You only need to modify the 'gitver,' 'owner,' and 'repo' variables, as well as the content at the bottom.
+Then it will work.
 ```
 set "gitver=--The Version of your Script--"
 cd %~dp0